Kseniya/NewVideoRecorder/README.md

 VideoRecorder
 ================
+Very quickly put together, needs a lot of work.

 Vine like video recorder.
 Hold you finger - record, let it go - stop recording.

 Based around Apple's AVCam sample code.

-Still needs some work.

-Can be easily used in other project just copy VideoRecorder folder to your project.
+Can be imoported to other project by copying VideoRecorder folder.
 Add Camera View into you view controller

         KZCameraView *cam = [[KZCameraView alloc]initWithFrame:self.view.frame withVideoPreviewFrame:CGRectMake(0.0, 0.0, 320.0, 320.0)];
         [self.view addSubview:cam];